 The Washington, D.C.
 Current (1-4) notched their first win of the season when they defeated the New York Rumble (1-4), 19-17.

-Determined to get off on the right foot on a chilly, wet, and sloppy afternoon and eager to shake off the disappointment of a 22-17 loss to the Boston Whitecaps the previous evening, the Current rattled off four straight points, including three breaks, within two minutes to take a 6-3 lead in the first quarter.
+Determined to get off on the right foot on a chilly, wet, and sloppy afternoon and eager to shake off the disappointment of a to the Boston Whitecaps the previous evening, the Current rattled off four straight points, including three breaks, within two minutes to take a 6-3 lead in the first quarter.

 This fast start gave D.C. the early advantage they sought as they began the second game of their road doubleheader.